 Frequently Asked Questions About BuzzCut

 BuzzCut takes a fundamentally different approach in a few areas.
-BuzzCut's stereo erosion engine adds a natural "3D dimension" during clipping events that conventional clippers don't (They actually collapse to mono during clipping events).
-Many reviews report that BuzzCut's erosion and soft clipping exponential combination result in being able to transparently squeeze another 1dB out of your master before choking.
-It also includes features competitors lack: asymmetric distortion for even-order harmonics, a dual-channel oscilloscope, and multi-stage RMS & LUFS auto-gain.
+BuzzCut's stereo erosion engine adds a natural "3D dimension" during clipping events that conventional clippers don't (they actually collapse to mono during clipping events).
+Many reviews report that BuzzCut's erosion and soft clipping combination lets you transparently squeeze another 1dB out of your master before choking.
+It also includes features competitors lack: asymmetric distortion for even-order harmonics, a dual-channel oscilloscope, and multi-stage LUFS auto-gain.

-BuzzCut ships as VST3 and AU (Audio Unit) for Windows 10+ and macOS Monterey and above.
+BuzzCut ships as VST3 and AU for Windows 10+ and macOS Monterey+.
 It's compatible with all major DAWs: Ableton Live, FL Studio, Logic Pro, Cubase, Studio One, REAPER, Studio, GarageBand, and others.
 There have been reports of V1.0.0 instability in Bitwig and verification issues in Logic so be sure to download the trial first to test these out for yourself until that gets ironed out.
 AAX support for Pro Tools is on the to do list.
 No iLok or third-party license manager is required.

-BuzzCut was specifically designed primarily as "the ultimate mastering clipper".
+BuzzCut was specifically designed as "the ultimate mastering clipper".
 The combination of oversampling, erosion and exponential soft-clipping preserves transient detail and stereo depth at extreme loudness better than any other clipper on the market.
 The multi-stage LUFS auto-gain lets you A/B the sound without volume bias.
-The delta lets you hear EXACTLY what you're doing.
-True Ceiling oversampling clamp to prevents peaks from sneaking past your 0dB target and undermining oversampling efforts.
-Producers in bass music, EDM, hip-hop, pop, and reggae all are using BuzzCut on their master bus.
+The delta lets you hear exactly what you're doing.
+True Ceiling prevents peaks from sneaking past your 0dB target.
+Producers in bass music, EDM, hip-hop, pop, and reggae are all using BuzzCut on their master bus.

 BuzzCut offers a full-featured 14-day free trial built in.
-Instant download, No account creation, no credit card, no feature restrictions.
+Instant download.
+No account.
+No credit card.
+No restrictions.
 Download the Windows or macOS installer from the top of this page and start using it in your sessions instantly.

 BuzzCut's core processing path is 100% zero latency, making it fully suitable for live performance, real-time monitoring, and low-latency mixing.
 The optional oversampling modes add minimal latency (around 1.5ms) when you need maximum anti-aliasing precision.

-Most clippers apply identical processing to positive and negative signal polarities, producing only odd-order harmonics.
+Most clippers apply identical processing to both polarities, producing only odd-order harmonics.
 BuzzCut lets you unlink the thresholds and apply different wave-shaping curves and erosion amounts to each polarity independently.
-This generates even-order harmonics, the same warmth associated with tube and tape saturation giving you unique tonal options no symmetrical clipper can achieve.
+This generates even-order harmonics — the warmth of tubes and tape — giving you tonal options no symmetrical clipper can achieve.